 "We can now use graphene as a new platform for investigating unconventional superconductivity," says Pablo Jarillo-Herrero, an associate professor of physics at MIT, in a statement.
 "One can also imagine making a superconducting transistor out of graphene, which you can switch on and off, from superconducting to insulating.
 That opens many possibilities for quantum devices."

 The classic sci-fi action film "Predator" features an alien assassin that has the ability to see the world in thermal infrared.
-Now, thanks to graphene, you might also be able to have Predator vision.
-Researchers from the University of Michigan have developed a graphene contact lens that allows its wearer to sense the whole infrared spectrum — plus visible and ultraviolet light.
+Now, thanks to graphene, you might be able to have "Predator" vision.
+Researchers from the University of Michigan have developed a graphene contact lens that allows wearer to sense the whole infrared spectrum — plus visible and ultraviolet light.